ARMmbed/mbed-os-example-ble/BLE_URIBeacon/readme.md

 beacon detectable by BLE scanners (e.g. a smartphone).

 You'll find [links](https://github.com/google/uribeacon/tree/uribeacon-final#contents) on Google's project page to client apps to test URIBeacon.
 Here's a link that should get you an [Android App](https://github.com/google/uribeacon/releases/tag/v1.2); please browse to `uribeacon-sample-release.apk`.

+*Please note that the URIBeacon spec. requires the URIBeacon app to remain in config mode for the first 60 seconds before switching to being a beacon.*